husonlab/phylosketch2/doc/phylosketch-user-manual.md

 tree or network might have, such as `network`, `tree-based network`, or `temporal network`.

 ![statusbar](figs/statusbar.png)

+## Formatting pane

+The formatting pane provides items for styling nodes and edges, labeling nodes and edges, and setting the styling the node and edge labels.

+### Node style

+The node style pane can be used to set the shape, size and color of nodes.

+### Node labels

+The node labels pane can be used to systematically label nodes A, B, C and some other ways.
+In addition, labels can be typed.

+### Node labels style

+The node labels style pane can be used to set the font, size, style foreground and background colors of node labels.

+### Edge style

+The edge style pane can be used to set the shape of edges, to smooth edges, set the line style (solid, dotted or dashed), width, color, and whether to show arrow heads.

+### Edge labels

+The edge labels pane can be used to set the weights, support and probability values of edges.
+In addition, there is a button for setting the weights of edges based on their horizontal or vertical distance.
+In addition, there are buttons for turning the visualizations of weights, support values and probabilities on and off.

+### Edge labels style

+The edge labels style pane can be used to set the font, size, style foreground and background colors of edge labels.

 ## Working with Nodes and Edges